West African CFA franc: Controversy

-There has been some debate over whether the West African CFA franc serves as a way for France to keep influence in the region, often to the detriment to these nations.
-For example, one of the "rules" of the currency is that the central banks of all of the nations involved have to keep at least 50% of their foreign assets in the French Treasury.
+There has been some debate over whether the West African CFA franc serves as a way for France to keep influence in the region, allegedly to the detriment to these nations.
+For example, France guarantees the value of the currency as long as the central banks of all of the nations involved keep at least 50% of their foreign reserves in the French treasury.
 Some see this as a way to keep the currency stable while other see it as limiting the economic independence of the West African nations that are involved.
-Even though during the early 1950s to the mid-1980s, CFA countries experienced higher real GDP growth and lower inflation rates than other non-CFA Sub-Saharan countries, the economic shocks of the 1986 and 1993 caused the CFA franc to become increasingly overvalued and run increased deficits in the French Treasury.
+Even though during the early 1950s to the mid-1980s, CFA countries experienced higher real GDP growth and lower inflation rates than non-CFA Sub-Saharan countries, the economic shocks of the 1986 and 1993 caused the CFA franc to become increasingly overvalued and run increased deficits in the French treasury.
 Some policymakers have argued that the CFA franc be tied to a basket of currencies rather than one currency as it currently is.
 Also, they state that the reserve requirement should be restructured in order to give CFA countries more economic freedom.
+In November 2024, the 'Tournons la Page' network and the Sciences Po Center for International Research (CERI) published a survey on relations between West African and Central African countries from former French possessions.
+Nearly 95% of West Africans surveyed expressed their desire to leave.
+In May 2025, Ousmane Sonko stated that the CFA Franc, whatever its new definition, poses both a symbolic and economic problem.